aeciopires/aeciopires/README.md

 About me:

-- 🇧🇷 I'm from Brazil
+- 🇧🇷 I'm from Brazil.
-- 15+ years of hands-on experience, implementing and optimizing infrastructure as a code.
+- I have hands-on experience, implementing and optimizing infrastructure as a code.
-- Proficient in AWS and GCP.
 - I'm passionate about DevOps culture, and am interested in learning about new technologies.
 - I thrive in environments that provide me with continuous challenges, opportunities to acquire new skills and improve my own.
 - Furthermore, I’m committed to establishing and bolstering collaborative, diverse and inclusive environments that value assertive communication and knowledge sharing.
+- Proficient in AWS and GCP.

 Certifications: